Samsung Galaxy S Duos 3: Hardware

 The S Duos 3 has a 1.0 GHz dual-core processor alongside the 512 MB RAM and 4 GB internal storage (only 2.1 GB is user accessible).
 It has a 5 megapixel rear camera assisted with LED flash and a 0.3 megapixel (VGA) front-facing camera.
 The rear camera has 7 shooting modes and can record video in 720p.

-The S Duos 3 has a 4.0-inch (100.8 mm) WVGA TFT LCD display with 480x800 pixels resolution and 233 ppi pixel density, which is the same as that of the S Duos 2, but does not allow for automatic brightness and gamut adjustments due to lacking an ambient sensor unlike its predecessor.
+The S Duos 3 has a 4.0-inch (100.8 mm) WVGA TFT LCD with 480x800 pixels resolution and 233 ppi pixel density, which is the same as that of the S Duos 2, but does not allow for automatic brightness and gamut adjustments due to lacking an ambient sensor unlike its predecessor.
 It lacks a proximity sensor.

 The S Duos 3 also contains a 1500 mAh Li-Ion removable battery.
 It lasts 4–5 hours of heavy usage and just over 3 hours of gaming.

 Unlike entry-level dual SIM models from Samsung, the S Duos 3 is active on both SIMs all the time similar to the S Duos 2; so it is ready to receive calls on either SIM when a call is not already in progress.
 Optionally, it can receive two calls simultaneously, but this requires divert-on-not-reachable to be set up on each number and is subject to availability from the carrier and may incur additional charges.
 A limitation of the phone is that only one SIM can be active on UMTS (and therefore data) at a time and so it may be unsuitable for certain combinations of networks.